hamptonsmith/saferoom/README.md

 * `escapeCodepoint` - a single codepoint to be used to set off esape sequences.
   It is an error for this codepoint to be missing from `encodingCodepoints`.
   Default: `encodingCodepoints.codePointAt(0)`.

+Note that the encoding format is dynamic based on these parameters and thus the decoder and encoder must be configured the same.